Modular Vs. Manufactured Homes: What’s The Difference?

 Customizing Modular And Manufactured Homes

-Modular and manufactured homes can be customized to fit your needs.
-Let’s take a look at some of the ways you can design your modular or manufactured house.
+Modular and manufactured homes can be customized – at least a bit – to fit your needs.
+Explore some of the ways you can design your modular or manufactured house.

 Modular Home Designs

-Modular home plans today come in all shapes and sizes, from tiny homes to two-story colonials.
-A modular home can have a lot of custom features such as an attached garage, a wrap-around porch and an endless variety of floor plans.
+Modular home plans come in all shapes and sizes, from tiny homes to two-story colonials.
+A modular home can have many custom features, including an attached garage, a wrap-around porch and a floor plan of your choosing.

 Manufactured Home Designs

 Manufactured homes have also come a long way from the basic single- and double-wide days.
-While newer manufactured homes may not be as customizable as modular homes, they still come in a variety of architectural styles, floor plans and add-ons that can meet your needs.
+While newer manufactured homes may not be as customizable as modular homes, they still come in various architectural styles and with floor plans and add-ons that can meet your needs.

 Financing Modular Vs. Manufactured Homes

-Mortgage loans are secured by real estate or land, and the permanent fixtures that are built on the land.
+Mortgage loans are secured by real estate or land, plus the permanent fixtures that are built on the land.
 Modular homes are placed on a permanent foundation.
-Once a modular home is assembled, it’s treated exactly like a site-built home so it can be financed through a regular mortgage.
+Once assembled, a modular home is treated exactly like a site-built home, meaning it can be financed with a traditional mortgage.

 Financing a manufactured home is a little more complex.
-The difference between taking out a mortgage to buy a modular versus a manufactured home comes down to the legal definitions of real property and personal property.
+The difference between a mortgage to buy a modular versus a manufactured home lies in the legal definitions of real property and personal property.

 Essentially, personal property is movable property and real property is immovable property.
-Real property includesland and anything attached to the land.
-Some lenders don’t finance the purchase of manufactured homes because the land on which they sit is generally rented, and the home itself can be moved.
-So, manufactured homes aren’t oftenconsidered real property.
+Real property includes land and anything attached to the land.
+Some lenders don’t finance the purchase of a manufactured home because the land on which it sits is generally rented, and the home itself can be moved.
+So, manufactured homes often aren’t considered real property.

 Keep in mind that Rocket Mortgage offers financing on manufactured homes built on or after June 15, 1976, that are permanently affixed to real property and have a HUD tag.